0xced/pacproxy/README.md

 ## Using pacproxy as a Windows Service

+> [!IMPORTANT]
-ℹ️ The commands in this section should be executed with PowerShell.
+> The commands in this section should be executed with PowerShell.

 1. Configure `http_proxy` and `https_proxy` in the **Environment Variables** control panel (also optionally `no_proxy`)